liquiditygoblin/1inch-cli/README.md

 Supports on-chain trading and advanced order types, letting you TWAP in to $PEPE and take profit with a trigger order!

+WARNING: this is in beta, txs could revert, things might break, please be careful with your wallet and your funds when using this, I am not responsible for any losses

 ## Requirements

 * Python 3.8 or higher